ReproNim/module-dataprocessing/_episodes/03-data.md

 questions:
 - "How to work with data of different types?"
 objectives:
-- Learn core elements of reproducible analysis
+- Learn to annotate, harmonize, clean, and version data
-- Familiarize with various technology terms
+- Become familiar with standards and technologies that preserve data
 keypoints:
-- Reproducible analysis is technologically possible
+- What different file formats store and knowing where to find information
-- Learning these technologies can help produce more reliable research output
+- Using standards to simplify harmonization
-- Using such frameworks provide a better way to communicate information to colleagues and collaborators
+-
 ---

 > ## You can skip this lesson if you can answer these questions? --->